NativeSH/react-native-iconic-font/README.md

 <https://github.com/lwhiteley/react-native-android-iconify>
 <https://github.com/corymsmith/react-native-icons>

-**But** ... these library all require native code and/or native project config file modifications.
+**But** ... these libraries are all require native code and/or native project config file modifications.
 Believe me , it confusd many 'javascript' developers who are familar with 'native code'.
 That's why i start this project .
 **No native code.
 Let's try to use pure javascript!**

 ## How
-A font system is basicly like a 'character-graph' mapping.
+A font system is basically a 'character-graph' mapping.
-In a web page,CSS rules deal webfont like this:
+In a web page,CSS rules deal with webfont like this:

 ```
 <i class="fa-twitter">